TALI-OSU/Meet-TALI/Team_Member_Roles.md

 ### :cookie:  Opportunity Researcher
 The Opportunity Researcher looks for opportunities to engage the group.
 * Researches new opportunities the group could get involved in
+* Reports findings to the group
 <br/>

 ### :tada:  Media/Publicity Promoter
 The publicity promoter is in charge of promoting the group.
 * Takes pictures during events
-* Creates promotional media about the group
+* Reaches out to OSU resources to create promotional media about the group
 * Looks for promotional opprotunities (video ops, talks, blogs etc...) the group could be involved in